jamadam/mojo-checkbot/readme.en.md

 ### EXAMPLE2

-Since this program is based on Mojolicious::Lite, the options provided by it is also available.
+Since this program is based on Mojolicious, the options provided by it is also available.

     $ mojo-checkbot daemon --listen http://*:3001 --start http://example.com